The Omlet Blog

 Some wooden chicken coops claim to be chicken tractors (mobile chicken coops), but due to their deterioration in the elements, they become increasingly difficult to move.

 Our mobile chicken coops are designed to be moved as often as you’d like, and can be moved with ease by just one person.
-All of our coops can have wheels and handles added to make moving them a breeze.
+All of our coops can be customised with wheels and handles to make moving them a breeze.
 Their structural integrity holds up against the elements, so you’ll never need to worry about them falling apart.

 10. Wooden chicken coops are flimsy

-Wooden chicken coops are no match for wild weather events or large predators like bears or coyotes.
+Wooden chicken coops are no match for wild weather events or large predators like foxes or badgers.
 During storms, roofs can be blown off and boards loosened by battering wind and rain.
 Predators can easily push through chicken wire or dig under runs.

 Omlet’s Eglu Cube chicken coop is strong enough to withstand hurricanes, bear attacks and falling trees.
-And, all of our chicken runs are made from heavy-duty wire-welded panels that feature anti-dig skirting to help prevent predators from digging into your chickens’ space.
+And, all of our chicken runs are made from heavy-duty steel mesh panels that feature anti-dig skirting to help prevent predators from digging into your chickens’ space.

 Omlet’s Eglu Cube chicken coop

-The winner is clear: the Eglu Cube chicken coop, exclusively by Omlet.
-But don’t just take our word for it — see why thousands of chicken keepers across the globe trust the Eglu Cube with their flocks.
+The winner is clear: the Eglu Cube chicken coop, designed by Omlet.
+But don’t just take our word for it, see why thousands of chicken keepers across the globe trust the Eglu Cube with their flocks.
 Plus, the Eglu Cube is backed by our 10 year worry-free warranty, and a 180 day money back guarantee.
 When you choose the Eglu Cube, you’re investing in the only chicken coop you’ll ever need to buy.

 This entry was posted in Chickens